JoeGakumo21/updateNeighbours/README.md

 # Neighbour News Update app
 ## Description
-This is a Project Review  web application to showcase different projects developed and designed by <a href="#">Joseph Gakumo Munyui </a> since when he joined in Moringa School.
-The application allows one to add a review and a comment as long as you are signed in, it allows the loggined in user to add another project of preference, edit commit and rating  but cannot delete the project posted.
-Only the admin can delete the project
+This is a Project application to enable one keep updated by the treding news always.
+The application allows one to add news as long as you are signed in,